andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 advantage of the web platform and avoid reinventing the wheel.
 However, just a note, that if you want to use a different implementation, that is great as well!
 This is just one out of many implementations.

-{% statement %} When in doubt, search for an existing browser API to solve your problem. {% /statement %}
+{% statement %}When in doubt, search for an existing browser API to solve your problem.{% /statement %}

 ##### Task 3